inaciose/stm32f103_ztgsdcard2/README.md

 The firmware is under development.
 There is many things changing.
 See the version on the header of the main.cpp.

 # basic info about the ztgsdcard interface

-; sdcard io addresses
+; Interface addresses used in operations
-SDCRS:              EQU   0x40
+SDCRS:              EQU   0x40   ; read status
-SDCRD:              EQU   0x41
+SDCRD:              EQU   0x41   ; read data from device
-SDCWC:              EQU   0x40
+SDCWC:              EQU   0x40   ; write command
-SDCWD:              EQU   0x41
+SDCWD:              EQU   0x41   ; write data to device

-; sdcard io status
+; Firmware status codes for each situation
 SDCSIDL:            EQU   0x00 ;
 SDCSWFN:            EQU   0x06 ; write file, send name
 SDCSWFD:            EQU   0x08 ; write file, send data